bryceadams/Recipe-Hero/README.txt

 = 1.0.7 =
 * Bug Fix: Update Settings Link
+* Bug Fix: Custom fields not working in PHP 5.2 but now fixed.

 = 1.0.6 =
 * Bug Fix: More query errors - should be fixed (sorry!)